 A humble government is one that realizes they exist of the people and for the people.
 All the people.
 All the citizens of a nation must have an equal say in who governs them and how.
 Not an elite class within a single party membership.
 Not an absolute monarch who governs by birthright.
 Not an autocrat who governs through fear and intimidation.
+Not the rich and powerful who use their their wealth to unduly influence the levers of government.
 And not partisans who actively try to thwart the will of the people through such practices as gerrymandering, voter suppression, or outright lies.
 For all of these do not represent humility.
 They represent arrogance.
 Such impostors do not represent the will of the people.
 They represent the subjugation of the people.

 Humility dictates that all the people, each individual citizen of voting age, should have an equal say in free and fair elections because a government is meant to govern on behalf of all its citizens.
 There is no ruling class in a humble nation.
 There is only a nation of peers.